zamazan4ik/awesome-pgo/article/article.md

 #### Compilation times and memory consumption

-TODO: Increased memory consumption during the link phase for PGO instrumentation: https://issues.chromium.org/issues/40120956 and slower - https://issues.chromium.org/issues/40121663
-TODO: Problems with hardware architecture availability in CI (GitHub Actions as an example of such CI service)

 Since the instrumentation PGO means a double-compilation model (or even triple, if we are using CSIR PGO).
-It creates a significant load on your build pipelines.

-This problem is not theoretical:
+Additionally, linking of an instrumented binary also [becomes](https://issues.chromium.org/issues/40121663) due to addtional amount of work for the linker.
+As a partial mitigation for that I can recommend to you use faster linkers like [LLD](https://lld.llvm.org/) or [mold](https://github.com/rui314/mold).
+All these problems create a significant load on your build pipelines - this problem is not theoretical:

 * Void Linux maintainer [says](https://github.com/void-linux/void-packages/issues/39652#issuecomment-1265308710) that they do not enable PGO due to the limited build resources
-* PGO is not enabled for architectures with limited build resources (like PowerPC, AIX, maybe ARM, etc.).
-As an example, show some Fedora package recipes
+* PGO is not enabled for architectures with limited build resources (like PowerPC, AIX, sometimes ARM, etc.) - as an example [check](https://build.opensuse.org/projects/openSUSE:Factory/packages/gcc12/files/gcc12.spec) (line 2414) the GCC spec file in OpenSUSE: PGO build is enabled only for several hardware arhitectures.
+In some cases, the only option is to use some kind of hardware emulation with QEMU since native platform simply is not available - imagine the case of using cloud CI systems like GitHub Actions where many architectures simply are not presented (or are pricey).

-TODO

-* Double compilation - it hurts a lot smaller platforms like PowerPC in different CI pipelines

-By the way, the memory usage by a compiler is also increased since the compiler must perform additional things.
+By the way, the memory usage by a compiler is also [increased](https://issues.chromium.org/issues/40120956) since the compiler must perform additional things.
 During my PGO benchmarks I met multiple times a situation when my PC was Out-Of-Memory (OOM) during the building instrumented binaries (and successfully compiled a project in a usual Release mode).
 So be careful: add more RAM to your build machines, reduce number of parallel build jobs.
 And, of course, properly configure handling the OOM situation on your machine - user-space OOM service like `systemd-oomd` (or any other) can be your friend (or just run build jobs with `systemd-run -p MemoryMax=40G` command as I did multiple times.
 40 Gib is just an example!).

 #### Target support